Yikez978/sshtools/README.md

 on said port and this will be where the tunnel is setup to your private box.
 Make sure to set this up either before or after running this script to ensure your traffic can be tunnelled.

+####Note :

+Will default to `vvv` Verbosity for SSH.
+This is the max setting for most verbose output.

+Why?
+Becuause its fun to see those pipes keep filling and draining...

 sshToVnc
 ========